Kevin-Chua-64/Digital-Image-Process-EXP-GUI/README.md

 # SZU-Digital-Image-Process-EXP-GUI

-Digital image processing experiments in the Wenhua Honors Class, Shenzhen University, the last exp includes a Tkinter GUI.
+Course "digital image processing" in Wenhua Honors Class, Shenzhen University.

+The experimental codes for baisc DIP.
+The last EXP includes a Tkinter GUI.